fxschaefer/ejpt/README.md

   - evil-rinrm.rb -u administrator -p 'tinkerbell' -i x.x.x.x (Directly establish a PowerShell connection, thats AWESOME!)

-  - metasploit: search for "winrm_script" and use the exploit (set FORCE_VBS to true; Fill out all required fields) -> This is used to get a meterpreter session and obtain system rights! <3
+  - metasploit: search for "winrm_script" and use the exploit (set FORCE_VBS to true; Fill out all required fields) -> This is used to get a meterpreter session and obtain system rights! <3 (But credentials are needed :()